 The above commands are just for illustration, please consult the standard Java documentation on importing your certificate format into a JKS.

-- Configuring Zoom to use the generated SSL certificate in your Java Key Store (JKS) file
+- Configure Zoom to use the generated SSL certificate in your Java Key Store (JKS) file

 -Dzoom.ssl.keystore.path=conf/demo.evolphin.com.jks # this is relative to the zoom install directory

 The first property specifies the path of your Java key store file, and the second supplies the password used while generating the private key used to encrypt the certificate.
-You can use the same ssl certificate for both Web Administration Server and Preview Server or generate separate.
+You can use the same SSL certificate for both Web Administration Server and Preview Server or generate separate ones.

 - Verify the imported certificate:

 Run this command and verify the results in result.txt